 - Longer Operating Life.

 A high efficiency AC unit is the best investment of your hard earned money because it has a longer operating life than lower efficiency units.
-A high efficiency unit is designed to experience much less on and off cycling while operating, which means that these units tend to experience fewer need for repairs.
+A high efficiency unit is designed to experience much less on and off cycling while operating, which means that these units tend to experience fewer need for filter changes and repairs.
 Homeowners enjoy a more durable and better performing AC unit, with fewer costs to maintain that unit.

 - Environmentally Friendly.

 Another important benefit that comes from choosing a high efficiency AC unit for your home is being environmentally friendly.
 High efficiency air conditioners typically use green refrigerants for their operation such as R410a rather than the more old-fashioned Freon.
 Many states are already demanding the phase-out of Freon for air conditioning units, so upgrading to a high efficiency AC unit translates to less worry about Freon pollution in addition to facing rising costs for obtaining any Freon replacements.
 And homeowners who get a high efficiency AC unit touting the energy star label can save even more money by qualifying for federal tax credits, depending upon the SEER rating of their new unit.